md685-njit/Assignment-1/A1_HANDOUT.md

    It prints `0.30000000000000004 0.9166666666666666`.
 These are the two values from the slide "pass@k, worked through": pass@1 = 0.30 and pass@5 = 11/12.
 The extra digits at the end of the first value are ordinary rounding in how computers store decimal numbers, not an error.

-4. Answer the five questions below in your report.
+4. Answer the five questions below in Part 2 of `REPORT_TEMPLATE.md`.
 Write in your own words, about 75 to 150 words each, and base every answer on the code in this repository.
 Name the files and functions you describe.

 **Q1.
 The path of one attempt.** Start from one task in `tasks/cs690_eval20.json` and describe each step until its result becomes one row in `results/experiment/raw_results.jsonl`.
 Name the file and function responsible for each step.
 Explain why the generated code runs inside the Docker sandbox rather than directly on your computer.

 **Q2.
-What is sent and what comes back.** List the settings every request sends, using `conditions.json` and `harness/provider.py`, and say in one sentence what each one controls, using the Week 2 definitions.
+What is sent and what comes back.** List the settings every request sends, using `conditions.json` and `harness/provider.py`, and say in one sentence what each one controls, using the Week 3 definitions.
 Then list what the harness keeps from each reply.
 Explain why the requested model name alone would not identify what answered you.

 **Q3.
 Same prompt, different answers.** Both conditions use temperature 1.0 and ask for three attempts per problem.
 Explain why the three attempts on one problem can differ, and why that is intended in this experiment.
 Then name the files and fields the harness records so that someone else could rerun your experiment and check your work.